Skip to main content

 Protein (Urine)

-Proteinuria testing helps athletes distinguish between exercise-induced proteinuria, which is temporary and generally benign, and persistent proteinuria that may indicate kidney stress.
+Proteinuria testing helps active individuals distinguish between exercise-induced proteinuria, which is temporary and generally benign, and persistent proteinuria that may indicate kidney stress.
 High-protein diets and intense training can influence results, making baseline testing valuable.

 Learn more